javers/javers.github.io/documentation/diff-examples/index.md

 <a name="compare-valueobjects"></a>
 ## Compare ValueObjects

-This example shows how to find a diff between two objects of <tt>Address</tt> class.
+This example shows how to find a diff between two objects of `Address` class.
 Address is a typical `ValueObject`, it doesn't have its own identity.
 It's just a complex value holder.

 (see [domain-model-mapping](/documentation/configuration/#domain-model-mapping) for ValueObject definition).

 **The case**<br/>
-We have two objects, <tt>address1</tt> and <tt>address2</tt>.
+We have two objects, `address1` and `address2`.
 These objects represent two different addresses.
 To find out what's the difference, just call

     javers.compare(address1, address2)

 **Configuration** <br/>
-In this case, no configuration is required since JaVers is going to map Address class as `ValueObject` by default.
+In this case, no configuration is required since JaVers is going to map Address class as ValueObject by default.

 **What's important**<br/>
-When JaVers knows nothing about a class, treats it as a ValueObject.
+When JaVers knows nothing about a class, treats it as ValueObject.
 As we said in the previous example, JaVers compares only objects with the same [`GlobalId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/GlobalId.html).
 What's the Address Id?
 Well, it's a tricky beast...

 It's based on the path in the object graph.
-In this case, both objects are roots, so the path is simply <tt>'/'</tt>
-and the GlobalId is <tt>'org.javers.core.examples.model.Address/'</tt>
+In this case, both objects are roots, so the path is simply `'/'` and the GlobalId is `'org.javers.core.examples.model.Address/'`

-<tt>Address.class :</tt>
+`Address.class:`

 ```java
 package org.javers.core.examples.model;